ericnmt/oop-clinic-scheduler/README.md

 Input error: Cannot schedule: Patient ID 999 does not exist.
 ```

-2. **Attempting to schedule an appointment with an invalid time range**
+2. **Attempting to schedule an appointment with an invalid time range:**
 In this case, the appointment's start time is after the end time, which is impossible.
 The service simply rejects the appointment request and re-prompts the user for an operation.
 ```BASH
 Choice: 3           // Schedule Appointment